GathunguAlex/Artticals/README.md

 ## Deliverables

-Build the following methods on the Author class

-+ Author.all
-  + returns an array of all authors
+### Author
+An author is initialized with a name as a string.
+A name **cannot** be changed after it is initialized.

-+ Author#articles
++ `Author#name`
-  + returns a list of articles the author has written
+  + Returns the name of the author as a string
-+ Author#magazines
++ `Author.all`
-  + should return a list of magazines for which the author has written
+  + Returns an array of all Author instances
-+ Author#add_article(title, magazine)
++ `Author#add_article(title, magazine)`
-  + given a title and a magazine, creates a new article and associates it with that author and that magazine.
+  + Given a title (as a string) and a magazine (as Magazine instance), this method creates a new Article instance and associates it with that author and that magazine.
++ `Author#articles`
+  + Returns an array of Article instances the author has written
++ `Author#magazines`
+  + Returns an array of Magazine instances for which the author has contributed to
-+  Author#find_specialties
++  `Author#show_specialties`
-   + returns the categories of the magazines for which the author has written
+  + Returns an array of categories of the magazines for which the author has contributed to

-Build out the following methods on the Article class
+### Article
+An article is initialized with an author as an Author object and a magazine as a Magazine object.
+An article **cannot** change its author or magazine after it is has been initialized.

-+ Article.all
++ `Article.all`
-  + returns an array of all articles
+  + Returns an array of all Article instances
-+ Article#author
++ `Article#author`
-  + returns the author for that given article
+  + Returns the author for that given article
-+ Article#magazine
++ `Article#magazine`
-  + returns the magazine for that given article
+  + Returns the magazine for that given article

-Build out the following methods on the Magazine class
+### Magazine
+A magazine is initialized with a name as a string and a category as a string.
+The name of the magazine and the category it falls under **can be** changed after being initialized.

 + Magazine.all
-  + returns an array of all magazines
+  + Returns an array of all Magazine instances
 + Magazine.find_by_name(name)
-  + given a string of magazine name, returns the first magazine that matches
+  + Given a string of magazine's name, this method returns the first magazine object that matches
 + Magazine#article_titles
-  + returns a list of the titles of all articles written for that magazine
+  + Returns an array of the titles of all articles written for that magazine